sashmarins/xpro-fullstack-assessment/README.md

 from my experience with django rest framework if I want to add a body to a query the method needs to be a post or else the body isn't recognized

-frontend instructions: navigate to the meshuggah-react directory in your terminal and run npm install, then you should be able to run npm start and access what I have for the website.
+frontend instructions: navigate to the meshuggah-react directory in your terminal and run npm install, then you should be able to run npm start and access what I have for the website, or you can access the website at https://vast-beach-28015.herokuapp.com to login: as client: tomashaake17 as user: djentleman99 or as admin: sashmarins